 Third Annual Temkin Experience Ratings Evaluates 246 Companies Across 19 Industries

-The Temkin Experience Ratings evaluates three areas of customer experience: functional (can customers do what they want to do?), accessible (how easy is it to work with the company?), and emotional (how do consumers feel about their interactions?).
+The Temkin Experience Ratings evaluates three areas of customer experience: functional (can customers do what they want to do), accessible (how easy it is to work with the company), and emotional (how consumers feel about their interactions).

 Here are some additional findings from the research:

 - The average industry rating remains steady at 60% (in 2012, it was 61%, and in 2011, it was 60%).

 - The highest-ranked airlines are Alaska Airlines and Southwest Airlines, both with a rating of 68%, eight points above the industry average.
 Alaska Airlines increased five points from 2012 while Southwest Airlines dropped five points.